Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million

 To weather the storm, LaPierre said that he had dramatically reduced the size of the organization's budget.

-Although the NRA has maintained its membership level — LaPierre claims it at "right around five million" — he said that there was still much to do: "We're not out of the woods yet.
-We still gotta wrestle with this financial situation," he said.
+Although the NRA has maintained its membership level — LaPierre claims it at "right around 5 million" — he said that there was still much to do: "We're not out of the woods yet.
+We still gotta wrestle with this financial situation."

 LaPierre also lashed out at the attorneys general of New York and D.C.
-LaPierre compared those investigations to oppression from autocratic regimes, calling the probes "the power of weaponized government."
+LaPierre compared their investigations to oppression from autocratic regimes, calling the probes "the power of weaponized government."

 The offices of the D.C. and New York attorneys general declined to comment.